-POPULATION HEALTH IN PUERTO RICO: EXPLORING SOLUTIONS FOR A SUSTAINABLE WORKFORCE
+POPULATION HEALTH IN PUERTO RICO: CARING FOR DIVERSE NEEDS OF A UNIQUE ISLAND TERRITORY

 Faculty Leaders: Donna Nickitas, Nancy Pontes, School of Nursing-Camden

 Class Meeting Times: Thursdays from 2:00pm - 4:50pm (1/30, 2/13, 2/27, 3/5, 4/16)

 This population health course prepares nursing and health professions students to lead and transform care interprofessionally, and across a variety of community practice settings.
 Students will explore Puerto Rico’s Health care system and its unique characteristics and challenges as a diverse US Island territory.
 Through collaboration with Puerto Rican nursing students and faculty, students will participate in bilingual community health education/outreach, and nursing workforce training in disaster preparation and response.
 These opportunities will better prepare students as civically-engaged global nurses in addressing the complex health needs within their local communities while also helping achieve global UN Sustainable Development Goals.